Mlaiel/iacherie/backend/gamification/README.md

 ## 🎯 Business Logic Overview

-This module implements the core gamification system for the Ainflue platform, following the strict business logic:
+This module implements the core gamification system for the iacherie platform, following the strict business logic:

 ```
 User (musician/blogger/photographer/influencer/comedian)